TimonPost/laminar/docs/md_book/src/intro.md

-#This book is still in development and is just a draft.
-And much needs to be changed.
+# This book is still in development and is just a draft.
+And there's still a lot of maintenance to be done.

 ## Introduction